NyteshadeXT/PF2e-Vault/5) World/The Chaos Scar/Restwell Jobs.md

 6.  ~~[[Gorn Hammerfall]],  a devout follower of of Moradin, is searching for the Hammer of Ivak that was located in an old temple of Moradin that existed before the star fell.
 He’ll give a reward to anyone who can bring him the relic. ([[3A - The Crawling Fane (D178) C]])~~
 7.  ~~Erim Haverlan and his two sons are woodcutters who have been crossing into the scar to get better material.
 They haven’t returned and Erim’s wife is offering a reward for anyone who can find him or his remains. ([[3C - The Wayward Wyrmling (D182) C]])~~
 8.  ~~[[Bergen]] crafted fine armor from the scales of Karonzaxus.
 He believes some more scales may be in her lair and he will pay anyone who can bring back enough to make a shield or suit of armor. ([[3C - The Wayward Wyrmling (D182) C]])~~
-9. A visiting elf named Thathar is looking for some lost elven colony.
-He's apparently willing to pay for someone to find it for him. ([[4E - Blood of Gruumsh (D210)]])

 ## Saruun Guildhall
 1.  ~~The Guildhall can always use more residuum. [[Ailwin]] will pay 40 gold per ounce of residuum the party can acquire.
 (Death in the Pincers)~~